juhasev/sample-ninja-help/registration-question-settings.md

 You must use the unique option values for multiple-choice questions.
 To view the current values, navigate to data variables, edit either radio or checkbox questions, and select **Developer Mode** from the right panel.

+> You cannot hide "EMAIL" question from the user.
+This is because the email address goes through server-side validations like is the email address blacklisted.

 ### Format examples:

 Number: VACATION_COUNT